osohq/oso/docs/content/any/guides/policies/index.md

 ```

 We would read this in English as: "allow an actor to read document-1
-if the actor is Abagail, or it is Carol, or is Johann".
+if the actor is Abagail, or it is Carol, or it is Johann".

 ### Bindings